bbxytl/jackhughesweb.github.io/_posts/projects/2014-08-03-explorelocal.markdown

 I created ExploreLocal for YRS Festival of Code 2014,  which I wrote a [blog post](/blog/yrs2014/) about.
 ExploreLocal reached the semi-final for Best in Show.

-ExploreLocal is currently live at [explore.jackhughesweb.com](http://explore.jackhughesweb.com) and the source code is currently on [GitHub](https://github.com/jackhughesweb/explorelocal).
+ExploreLocal was live at explore.jackhughesweb.com, however the source code is currently on [GitHub](https://github.com/jackhughesweb/explorelocal).